 The Widespread Adoption of Mobile Payments

 Another key trend driving the growth of digital banking is the rise of mobile payments.
-In Singapore, we’ve seen a proliferation of these applications, such as DBS PayLah!, OCBC Pay Anyone, and GrabPay.
+In Singapore, we have seen a proliferation of these applications, such as DBS PayLah!, OCBC Pay Anyone, and GrabPay.

-These apps allow customers to make peer-to-peer (P2P) payments using their mobile phones, without the need for cash or a physical credit card.
+These apps allow customers to make peer-to-peer (P2P) payments using their mobile phones without needing cash or a physical credit card.

 Such payments are becoming increasingly popular in Singapore, as they offer a convenient and hassle-free way to make payments.

-For example, GrabPay can be used to pay for rides, food delivery, and even retail purchases.
-And with more merchants accepting mobile payments, it’s likely that we’ll see even more people using these apps in the future.
+For example, GrabPay can be used to pay for rides, food delivery, and retail purchases.
+And with more merchants accepting mobile payments, it’s likely that we will see even more people using these apps in the future.